xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	b) has two phases: development and deployment

 63. Vyberte správnu možnosť:
-	A sample S consist of 14 observations, where
-	9 observations belong to class c1 and 5 belong to class c2.
+	Calculate entropy H(S): A sample S consist of 14 observations, where 9 observations belong to class c1 and 5 belong to class c2.
 	The attribute A of S has two values {a1, a2}.
 	For value a1, 6 observations belongs to class c1 and 2 belongs to c2.
 	For value a2, 3 observations belongs to c1 and 3 to c2.
-	Calculate entropy H(S)
 	a) 1.000
 	b) 0.811
 	c) 0.940